The Competitive Ratio of Threshold Policies for Online Unit-density Knapsack Problems: Simulations Using Data from a Latin American Department Store

-We use supply chain data from a Latin American chain department store, to computationally study the performance of our algorithms.
-The supply chain data contains 974 SKU's, and their associated order quantities from different local stores to a total of 21 regional warehouses.
+We use supply chain data from a Latin American chain department store to computationally study the performance of our algorithms.
+The supply chain data contains 974 SKUs, and their associated order quantities from different local stores to a total of 21 regional warehouses.

 The category that we focus on is young women's fashion products.
 Since fashion products are highly unpredictable in its sales, we adopt the lens of competitive analysis, which is natural when there is no knowledge about future arrival sequences.
 There is typically only 1 selling season, and the selling season typically lasts for 3-6 months.
 At the beginning of the selling season, there is an initial stock placed in each regional warehouse.
-There is no inventory replenishment throughout this process.
-Orders to a specific warehouse cannot be split or redirected to a different warehouse, because there is a specific warehouse which serves each local store, so order sizes greater than the available inventory must be rejected.
-Therefore, our industry partner faces the same accept/reject problem on order sizes, and has the same goal of maximizing total inventory fulfilled, equal to the sum of sizes of accepted orders.
+There is no inventory replenishment throughout the selling horizon.
+Orders to a specific warehouse cannot be split or redirected to a different warehouse, because of the long shipment time and the high managerial costs involved.
+Therefore, our industry partner faces the same accept/reject problem on item sizes, and has the same goal of maximizing total inventory fulfilled, equal to the sum of sizes of accepted orders.

 To give a concrete example, here is an arrival sequence in the winter between year 2015 and 2016, for one SKU of women purse.